macrael/MacProcess/README.md

 MacProcess
 =====

-Tools for editing processing files.
+A Sublime Text plugin that is a macro for create sliders in a processing file.